Table of Contents

 Pika’s editor is a simple, intuitive, and powerful way to create posts and pages for your Pika site.
 For most people, blogging will be as easy as typing in the editor and occasionally using the toolbar to make some formatting adjustments.
 If you want to learn more about the editor’s power features, read on.

-Keyboard Shortcuts
+Keyboard shortcuts

 Markdown

 If you have set up your blog layout to stream view, you may wish to only show an excerpt of your post in a stream of posts.
-This can be done by clicking the Create Excerpt button in the toolbar.
-We also support these handy Pika variables that you can type directly in your editor:
+This can be done by clicking the Create excerpt button in the toolbar.
+We also support these handy variables that you can type directly in your editor:

-Draft Posts
+Draft posts

 Drafts are a way to save your writing in progress.
 When writing a new post, you will notice a Save as Draft button on the top of the page.
 Clicking this assures that you will not lose your post.
 Draft posts appear at the top of your posts dashboard.

-Autosave to Browser
+Autosave to browser

 Pika does not yet have an autosave draft feature.
 However, Pika will autosave your text in your browser.
 If you ever find that your machine or browser crashed in the middle of writing a post or page, don’t panic!
 Reopen the same browser and navigate to the post or page you were editing and your text should still be there.
 Phew!
 If you were creating a new post or page, just go back to the Write post/Create page screens to recover your writing.